Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Use the provided tools to accomplish tasks.

 That is it.
-The rest of the context budget is allocated to:
+The rest of the context budget goes to:

 The hierarchy loads in this order: